 James hesitated.
 "Peter, do me a favor and grab my wand from my back pocket."

-"I ain't going anywhere near your ass, Potter!"
+"I ain't going anywhere near your arse, Potter!"

 James yelped as Peter purposefully shoved him playfully with his right leg.
 "Hey!
 Foul play!"
 James whined as his left hand lifted from the mat.

 Kay rolled her eyes.
 "You are all such drama queens," she murmured, spinning the arrow again.
-"Left food blue!"
+"Left foot blue!"

 Lily whimpered.
 "I don't have the flexibility for this."